jenssegers/laravel-mongodb-lite/README.md

 	$user = $users->first();
 	$count = $users->count();

+### Accessors & Mutators

-Because model objects are returned, you can still define custom methods and use things like accessors and mutators.
+Because model objects are returned, you can still define custom methods and use accessors and mutators.
+More information about this at http://laravel.com/docs/eloquent#accessors-and-mutators

 	use Jenssegers\MongodbLite\Model as Eloquent;